"> Mean In Statistics: Definition, Formula & Examples

 Formula: Weighted Mean = Σ(w × x) ÷ Σw

-Scenario Why Weighted Mean Is Needed Example
+Scenario Why A Weighted Mean Is Needed Example

-National income averages Regional populations differ in size London’s mean income given higher weight than the Highlands’
+National income averages Regional populations differ in size London’s mean income given a higher weight than the Highlands’

 Survey responses Response groups have unequal sizes Oversampled minority groups re-weighted to population proportions